grantramsey/grantramsey.github.io/source/papers.html.md

 # Books (as editor)

-*   Ramsey, G. and Pence, C. H.  (Under contract)  _Chance in Evolution._  Chicago: University of Chicago Press.
+*   Ramsey, G. and Pence, C. H.  (forthcoming)  _Chance in Evolution._  Chicago: University of Chicago Press.

 # Articles and book chapters